Finished_bread_onecolumn

-This fabulous Italian style bread is excellent as a appetizer served with olive oil and balsamic vinegar.
+This fabulous Italian-style bread is an excellent appetizer when served with olive oil and balsamic vinegar.

 • Serves: 6